kbowden1800/bouncing-box/README.md

     }

-We need to change this bounds-check so that instead of resetting the position of our box to 0 we change the direction to -1.
-Do this and confirm that the box bounces off the right wall.
-It should look like this:
+Modify your code such that it now looks like this:

     if(position > boardWidth) {
         direction = -1;
     }

+Do this and confirm that the box bounces off the right wall.

+Instead of resetting the position back to 0 when it hits the wall, we want the box to "bounce".
+This just means the box changes direction.

 **Now  you'll need to make it bounce off the left wall.
 What will be the condition?
 What should happen if that condition is true?
 Do this yourself!**